imCodePartnerAB/iVIS/docs/quick_start/walkthrough_install_ivis_server.rst

 Project structure
 -----------------

-iVIS maven project from GitHub consists of 4 modules:
+`iVIS <https://github.com/imCodePartnerAB/iVIS>`_ maven project from GitHub consists of 4 modules:

     #. ivis-core - entities that you can use in API;
-    #. ivis-services - service interfaces for entities, they are define what method are provided;
+    #. ivis-services - service interfaces for entities; they are define provided methods;
     #. ivis-sdk - sdk for easier work with the API;
     #. ivis-server - iVIS server, implementation of the application logic.